-This workshop aims to help public officials better understand key factors undermining the efficiency of public investment spending, as well as shortcomings in procedures and institutional organization, in order to explain what improvements can be made to ensure better management of public investments.
+This workshop aimed at helping public officials better understand key factors undermining the efficiency of public investment spending, as well as shortcomings in procedures and institutional organization, in order to explain what improvements can be made to ensure better management of public investments.

-- Understand the Public Investment Management Assessment (PIMA) assessment tool and the Public-Private Partnership (PPP) Fiscal Risk Assessment (PFRAM) evaluation tool, and how these can be used to improve domestic systems
+- Understand the Public Investment Management Assessment (PIMA) assessment tool, and how it can be used to improve domestic systems

 - Appraise the challenges of externally financed public investment projects, and how to effectively integrate them within country's overall public investment management system

 - Describe the key stages and institutions involved in managing public investments and how these can affect the efficiency of public investment

 - Assess how to streamline the process of public investment projects preparation, evaluation, prioritization and monitoring to better integrate it into the regular budgeting process